x-atlas-consortia/ubkg-api/README.md

 Because this involves integration with authorization architecture (e.g., API gateways and authorization specific to a network resource), the configuration of API keys is beyond the scope of the UBKG API.

+The [Data Distillery API](https://smart-api.info/ui/1ab18b7ba0b2539a361c8df3686f47f0) is an example of an API that queries a UBKG instance, but requires an API key.

 ### Starting your neo4j instance
 If you are using a local instance of the UBKG, the instance should be running.